android-cjj/Android-MaterialRefreshLayout/README.md

 ![](http://www.apkbus.com/data/attachment/forum/201509/10/145326ttfgttgm3gg68tgf.gif)

+(6)MaterialRefreshLayout Can pull load more, drop-down refresh automatically, pull up refresh automatically.

-(6)There are a lot of functions, you can see the source code...
+(7)There are a lot of functions, you can see the source code...

 Usage
 =================================================